Gintaras Januševičius: Repertoire

-Gintaras Januševičius is a notable Rachmaninoff scholar, having performed his complete works for piano solo.
+Gintaras Januševičius is a Rachmaninoff scholar, having performed his complete works for piano solo.
 Other of his most performed solo works include Pictures at an Exhibition by Mussorgsky, Six Pieces for Piano, Op.
-118 by Brahms, Dante Sonata by Liszt, "Waldstein" and "Moonlight" sonatas by Beethoven, Preludes, Op.34 by Shostakovich, complete Scherzi, Ballades, and Waltzes by Chopin, own arrangement of the Rhapsody in Blue by Gershwin etc. He performed piano concertos by Mozart, Beethoven, Liszt, Tchaikovsky, Gershwin, Shostakovich, Khachaturian, Ravel, Martinu etc. As an accomplished performer of the contemporary music he collaborates with composers like Jörg Widmann, Victoria Poleva, Ladislav Kupkovič, Nailia Galiamova, Derek Woods, and many others.
+118 by Brahms, Dante Sonata by Liszt, "Waldstein" and "Moonlight" sonatas by Beethoven, Preludes, Op.34 by Shostakovich, complete Scherzi, Ballades, and Waltzes by Chopin, his own arrangement of the Rhapsody in Blue by Gershwin etc. He performed piano concertos by Mozart, Beethoven, Liszt, Tchaikovsky, Gershwin, Shostakovich, Khachaturian, Ravel, Martinu etc. As a performer of contemporary music he collaborates with composers like Jörg Widmann, Victoria Poleva, Ladislav Kupkovič, Nailia Galiamova, Derek Woods, and others.

 Recordings

-Januševičius' solo performances are never found on audio CDs, as he believes that without his narration and timing, performances lose a great deal of their artistic uniqueness.
-Numerous live performances of his can be found on his own website as well as the YouTube channel.
+Januševičius's solo performances are never found on audio CDs, as he believes that without his narration and timing, performances lose a great deal of their artistic uniqueness.

 His sole recorded CD up to date was "Window to Lithuania" alongside the violinist Dalia Dėdinskaitė and the cellist Gleb Pyšniak for the "Ars Lituanica" label.
-The recording consists of rarely performed works for piano trio by Lithuanian composers Čiurlionis, Dvarionas, Šenderovas, among many others.
+The recording consists of rarely-performed works for piano trio by Lithuanian composers Čiurlionis, Dvarionas, Šenderovas, among others.
 His performance of the Piano Concerto No. 1 by Tchaikovsky also appears on the Double CD "V Tarptautinio M. K. Čiurlionio konkurso laureatai" (2007) on the "LMIC" label.

 Teaching

-Since 2009 Januševičius taught open master classes in Japan, China, Brazil, Switzerland, Germany, and United Kingdom, among other countries.
-Since 2017 he serves as the artistic director and professor of piano at both "Feuerwerk" piano academy in Einbeck and "Klaipėda Piano Masters" summer festival in Klaipėda.
+Since 2009 Januševičius has taught open master classes in Japan, China, Brazil, Switzerland, Germany, and United Kingdom, among other countries.
+Since 2017 he has been the artistic director and professor of piano at both "Feuerwerk" piano academy in Einbeck and "Klaipėda Piano Masters" summer festival in Klaipėda.
 In 2020 he joined the teaching staff of the Hochschule für Musik, Theater und Medien Hannover.
-He also mentors exceptionally talented pupils in his private piano studio in Hanover.

 Personal life

-Januševičius lives in Hanover together with his wife Brigita, whom he married in August 2015.
-In January 2021 the couple welcomed their first son Vincent, in December 2022 daughter Gabriele was born.
+Januševičius lives in Hanover with his wife Brigita, whom he married in 2015.
+They have two children.

-Since September 2021 Januševičius co-hosts radio show "Bazinis Akordas" on the Lithuanian National Radio and Television classical channel LRT Klasika.
+Since September 2021 Januševičius has co-hosted the radio show "Bazinis Akordas" on the Lithuanian National Radio and Television classical channel LRT Klasika.